 Formal admission to the Teacher Prep/Licensure program usually occurs by the end of the sophomore year.
+Students required to take the Praxis 1: Core Academic Skills for Teachers exams must pass these exams prior to becoming a junior (having earned 60 credits).
+Students who do not meet the state requirements for passing scores by the end of their sophomore year will be advised to change majors.
 Students must submit to the director of elementary education the evidences for admission to the program.
 When the appropriate evidences have been submitted, the director will advise the university registrar that the student has met the prerequisites.
 Students will then be able to register for upper level education courses.